wheremyfoodat/felix86/README.md

 # felix86
 An x86-64 userspace emulator for RISC-V Linux

+Compilation and usage instructions can be found [here](./docs/how-to-use.md).

+Want to contribute but don't know what to do?
+[Check this out](./docs/internals/contributing.md).

 ## Similar projects
 felix86 is very early in development, and will not support AArch64.
 If you want a more mature x86-64 userspace emulator, use one of these: